isomerpages/moe-rgps/_departments/Gifted Education Programme.md

 *   Data analysis
 *   Presentation of findings

-In Primary 5, students will choose from a range of project options including:
+**In Primary 5**, students will choose from a range of project options including:

 *   Individualised Research Study (IRS)
 *   Innovation Programme (IvP)